Q. What is the cost of tuition and fees for the semester?

-All enrolled students may review his/her account by going to (www.coppin.edu) and click on the EagleLINKS icon on the right side of the webpage.
+All enrolled students may review his/her account by going to (www.coppin.edu) and click on EagleLINKS on the top of the webpage.
 Here you will be asked to log into your account.
-In the Student Center, please click “Account Summary” then the “Detailed Account Summary” page or call (410) 951-3677.
+In the Student Center, please click "Account Summary" then the "Detailed Account Summary" page or call (410) 951-3677.

 Q. Can I waive any of the fees?

 The Health insurance fee is the only fee that a student has the option to waive.
 The student must provide proof of current health coverage.
 Please visit the EagleLINKS homepage for information during the start of the term for information regarding this process.

 No. Students who are eligible may request a book voucher with the Office of Financial Aid.
 The requested and approved amounts will reflect on the student's account as a charge.
 Please contact the Office of Financial Aid for information at (410) 951-3636 (Select #6 on the menu).

 All tuition and fees are due prior to the start of the semester.
 For the most current semester’s bill due date, please go to the EagleLINKS portal homepage and read the message alerts that are populated in the blue” EagleLINKS Announcements” box.
 You may also contact the Bursar/Student Accounts Office at (410) 951-3677 for assistance.

 The University accepts payments by Visa, MasterCard, Discover, Amex, Cash and Checks.
 Checks are to be made payable to the University.
 Two party, post-dated and starter checks are not accepted.